ocaml/dune/doc/documentation.rst

 The ``index.mld`` file (specified as ``index`` in ``mld_files``) is treated specially by jbulder.
 This will be the file used to generate the entry page for the package.
 This is the page that will be linked from the main package listing.
-If you omit writing an ``index.mld``, jbuilder will generate one with the entry modules for your package.
+If you omit writing an ``index.mld``, dune will generate one with the entry modules for your package.
 But this generated will not be installed.

 All mld files attached to a package will be included in the generated